trolie/spec/docs/decision-log/seasonal-ratings-schedule.md

 real-time ratings.
 Support for either accepting proposals or querying snapshots is technically optional, although it is likely most Transmission Providers must support at least sharing their snapshots of in-use seasonal ratings.
-In practice, clearinghouse implementations may take seasonal proposals, seasonal ratings from modeling systems, seasonal ratings from other unaforementioned systems, or any combination of these into account.
+In practice, clearinghouse implementations may take seasonal proposals, seasonal ratings from modeling systems, seasonal ratings from other systems, or any combination of these into account.

 The familiar TROLIE concepts of proposals, snapshots and a clearinghouse have multiple benefits for seasonal ratings: